nolus-protocol/faucet-ui/README.md

    export MAX_CREDIT=100000000  # 100_000_000 == 100nolus
    faucet
     ```
    NB: A dev proxy is configured to point to `http://localhost:8000`.
-If you plan to chage the port or want to point to a different faucet backend, modify the configuration in `vue.config.js`.
+If you plan to change the port or want to point to a different faucet backend, modify the configuration in `vue.config.js`.

 5. Make sure the faucet account have funds.
 The faucet basically performs a `tx send` for every token request, so make sure the faucet account have enough tokens (more tokens could be added later by sending more funds to the faucet account)..
     ```
     cosmzoned keys add faucet --recover --keyring-backend test cosmzoned tx bank send <token-holder-address>  nolus1t8h3v4zfezvqn767f42ylyzjyf75r0rc9deww8 1000000000unolus --chain-id nolus-private --from <token-holder> --keyring-backend test
     ```

 6. Change the `.env` template if necessary